ahessmat/obsidian-notes/CS229 Stanford/Lecture 1.md

 	* This can be useful to group papers together by topic, based on the kinds of words that appear
 * Word Embeddings
 	* Words can be encoded as vectors and - it turns out - words may have similar vectors.
+* Large Language Models
+	* Trained on very large language datasets
+		* A single model is massive, costing tens of millions to create
+			* In turn however, they can be applied in a lot of ways
+# Reinforcement Learning

+Last in the lecture 2022 lecture series.

+Unlike (Un)supervised Learning (which are about making predictions $y$), RL is about making sequential `decisions`.

+There's a loop of collecting data interactively.
+A strategy is tried, feedback is collected and trained against, and then the strategy is revised and retried.